Peter Quillin

 Peter Quillin (born June 22, 1983) is an American professional boxer who held the WBO middleweight title from 2012 to 2014.
 He also challenged once for the WBA (Regular) middleweight title in 2015.

 Early life

 Peter Quillin was born in 1983 in Chicago, Illinois but was raised in Grand Rapids, Michigan.
+Quillin lived 2 doors down from Floyd Mayweather while growing up in Grand Rapids.
 He is a Christian.
 During his amateur boxing career, he had 15 fights, and soon after the tall, aggressive fighter turned pro in New York.
 He said about his early life "Homelessness, a rotten childhood, no love in my household growing up, drugs, sexual assault, with all these things I experienced in life.
 No one can say my life isn’t a miracle."
 Despite numerous reports that he in fact came from an affluent nuclear family.